 The first thing you’ll need to do is figure out which version of Android your phone is currently running.
 To do this, open your phone’s Settings app and scroll to the bottom of the menu, where you should see the Advanced option.
 From there, select System Update, where you will see your current Android version and security patch level.
 You should receive a notification once a new version of Android is available for your smartphone, but if you do not or if you accidentally clear the notification, you can follow the same steps to actually update the software.

-Since Android Auto runs primarily on your phone, there isn’t much in the way of updates to keep up with on the vehicle side.
-If your vehicle currently does not support
+Since Android Auto runs primarily on your phone, there are limited updates to manage on the vehicle side.
+If your vehicle’s current infotainment system doesn’t support

 - How to use Android Auto